I have been through a few deployments myself, and I’m always amazed by some of the comments received.

-Every time I was asked this, I just wanted to respond “Oh, no, definitely not.
+Whenever I was asked this, I just wanted to respond, “Oh, no, definitely not.
 I like it when he’s gone.
-It gives me the chance to be all by myself 24 hours a day, 7 days a week.
+It allows me to be all by myself 24 hours a day, 7 days a week.
 Who wouldn’t want that?”

 5. I know just how you feel.
-My husband was on a business trip last month for three days and I just thought I would die.
+My husband was on a business trip last month for three days, and I just thought I would die.

 First, I barely notice now if my husband is only gone for three days.
-Second, unless his business trip was to a place where everyone is openly carrying a gun in the street trying to kill him and suicide bombers and roadside bombs are prevalent, its not remotely close to being the same.
+Second, unless his business trip was to a place where everyone is openly carrying a gun in the street trying to kill him and suicide bombers and roadside bombs are prevalent, it’s not remotely close to being the same.

 6. Do you worry about him cheating on you?
 Or along the same lines…How can you go without sex for so long?

 Do some people cheat?
 Sure they do – both here in the states and overseas.
 But people cheat in civilian marriages too.
 Being in the military has no bearing on that.

 7. How can you sleep at night knowing your husband is a murderer?
 Won’t you be afraid when he comes home?

 Regardless of what they do overseas, it does not make them a murderer.
 They are in a war zone and following orders.
-I have never once even had an inkling that I should be afraid of my husband because he is a soldier.
+I have never once even thought that I should be afraid of my husband because he is a soldier.

 The President may be the one running the show, but both my husband and I knew what we were getting into when he joined.
 I’m proud of him and his accomplishments.

-9. If you truly supported your husband, you would be protesting so..he wouldn’t have to deploy again/could be brought home/the war would end.
+9. If you truly supported your husband, you would be protesting so…he wouldn’t have to deploy again/could be brought home/the war would end.

 If it weren’t for them, I wouldn’t have the right to protest in the first place.
 I’m certainly not putting myself in a position where it could be construed as anything other than 100% support for our troops and their families.

 10. I can’t believe your husband did this to you.
 Aren’t you mad at him?

-He honors his agreements and he follows the orders of his superiors.
+He honors his agreements, and he follows the orders of his superiors.
 There’s certainly nothing sad or maddening about having a husband who fulfills his commitments.